Ragimzade/Spring-Boot-REST-API-Mutlitenancy-App/README.md

 ### Other useful links
 * [Remote Debugging on Cloud Foundry](https://blogs.sap.com/2019/07/24/remote-debugging-on-cloud-foundry/)

-### How to connect to database running on cloudfoundry locally through ssh
+### How to connect to database running on cloudfoundry locally through ssh:
 1. **Activate SSH for your app:**
 ```
    cf enable-ssh YOUR-HOST-APP